Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 3D Printing of Large Structures

-In the beginning, the very first 3D printed houses were made of previously 3D printed pieces and elements, combined with the traditional construction systems.
+In the beginning, the very first 3D printed houses were made of previously 3D printed pieces and elements, combined with the traditional building systems.

-After this trend evolved a little bit, 3D printers capable of printing larger structures arrived on the market, and things have become much simpler on the construction sites around the world.
+After this trend evolved a little bit, 3D printers capable of printing larger structures arrived on the market, and things have become much simpler on the building sites around the world.

 Instead of performing time-consuming processes, architects can finally rely on 3D printers that, instead of synthetics and soft materials, can print layers of concrete, allowing the production of firm and solid structures.